 Individuals requesting formal telecommuting arrangements must be employed with PPL for a minimum of 12 months of continuous, regular employment and must have a satisfactory performance record.

-Before entering into any telecommuting agreement, the employee and manager, with the assistance of the director and human resources manager, will evaluate the suitability of such an arrangement, reviewing the following areas:
+Before entering into any telecommuting agreement, the employee and manager, with the assistance of the Director and Human Resources Manager, will evaluate the suitability of such an arrangement, reviewing the following areas:

-Employee suitability The employee and manager will assess the needs and work habits of the employee, compared to traits customarily recognized as appropriate for successful telecommuters.
+Employee suitability - The employee and manager will assess the needs and work habits of the employee, compared to traits customarily recognized as appropriate for successful telecommuters.

 Job responsibilities - The manager and Director will discuss the job responsibilities and determine if the job is appropriate for a telecommuting arrangement.